AdobeDocs/journey-optimizer.pt-BR/help/using/offers/export-catalog/export-placements.md

 >[!NOTE]
 >
->Saiba como acessar os conjuntos de dados exportados para cada objeto da Biblioteca de ofertas no [nesta seção](../export-catalog/access-dataset.md).
+>Saiba como acessar os conjuntos de dados exportados para cada objeto da Biblioteca de ofertas em [esta seção](../export-catalog/access-dataset.md).

-Esta é a lista de todos os campos que podem ser usados na variável **[!UICONTROL Repositório de objetos de decisão - Posicionamentos]** conjunto de dados.
+Esta é a lista de todos os campos que podem ser usados no conjunto de dados **[!UICONTROL Repositório de Objetos de Decisão - Disposições]**.

 <!--A placement describes a location or place in a personalized message.
 It is used to set technical constraints for content that the personalization decision supplies.
 The placement also represents a request to produce certain types of metrics when an experience event is produced where this placement is involved.
 For instance, the placement facilitates a personalized clickable image inside an email shown to an end-user.
 The placement may for instance request from the assembled experience that the click on its image gets reported in an experience event with a metric https://ns.adobe.com/xdm/data/metrics/web/linkclicks and a reference to this placement.-->